-Use benzyl peroxide, an over the counter medication available from your chemist.
+Use benzoyl peroxide, an over the counter medication available from your chemist.
 The full effects of acne treatments often take 4-6 months.

-If benzyl peroxide has no effect after 6-8 weeks, or if you have many spots (comedones or inflammatory papules or pustules), a prescription medication is more likely to help.
+If benzoyl peroxide has no effect after 6-8 weeks, or if you have many spots (comedones or inflammatory papules or pustules), a prescription medication is more likely to help.

-If there are mainly comedones (blackheads or whiteheads pictured below), then retinoids are particularly effective.
-Examples are Differin and Isotrex.
+If there are mainly comedones (blackheads or whiteheads pictured below), then retinoids like Differin are particularly effective.

 If rather than comedones you have angry red spots: pustules and papules (pictured below), try an antibiotic preparation.
-This can be topical (applied to the skin) for example Zineryt or Dalacin T or more effectively systemic (taken by mouth) for example Lymecycline.
-Other more effective options are combination products such as Duac gel (benzoyl peroxide 5% and clindamycin 1%) or Epiduo (benzoyl peroxide 2.5% and adapalene 0.1%).
+This can be topical (applied to the skin) for example Zineryt or more effectively systemic (taken by mouth) for example lymecycline.
+Other more effective options are combination products such as Duac gel (benzoyl peroxide 3% and clindamycin 1%) or Epiduo (benzoyl peroxide 2.5% and adapalene 0.1%).

-For moderate acne (more than 30 spots) systemic medication (taken by mouth) is likely to be required.
-Antibiotics are used, such as Lymecycline, erythromycin or trimethoprim.
+For moderate acne (more than 30 spots) systemic medication (taken by mouth) is likely to be required whilst continuing topical treatment.
+Antibiotics are used, such as lymecycline, erythromycin, clarithromycin, or trimethoprim.
 In addition, in women, hormonal treatments, usually as combined contraceptive pills or Dianette (an antiandrogen treatment), are an option.
 Continue to use Epiduo (benzoyl peroxide and adapalene) daily.

 If you have many spots (more than 125), cysts or scarring (pictured below) your acne is severe.
-In this case please see your GP, you may benefit from referral to a dermatologist for treatment such as isotretinoin.
+In this case please see your GP, you may benefit from referral to a dermatologist for treatment such as Roaccutane (isotretinoin).

 I keep dabbing my spots with lotion, but I still keep getting new ones, why?